Harsh-logan/Flappy_Bird/README.md

 # Flappy_Bird
-basic flappy bird game nd open for some time and space complexity .
+Basic flappy bird game nd open for some time and space complexity . this code is pretty much long for the presentation and do help me find some bugs nd show me how to resolve it .